+Internal decorations Visually inspected.
+Internal decorations comprise a mix of painted plaster, painted wallpaper and decorative wallpaper.
+Internal woodwork has a paint finish.
+Textured paint finishes to some ceilings.
+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity.
-The electric meter and consumer unit are located within the hall.
+Connected to the mains supply.
+The wiring has been upgraded in recent years.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is no mains gas supply to this area.
+The cooker is run on LPG.
+The LPG tank is located within the site.